asciamanna/asciamanna.github.io/_drafts/ping-pong-pair-programming.md

 NOTE: ADD IMAGE HERE

 ##Description
 The idea of ping pong pair programming is deceptively simple.
-Given two developers Developers, Developer A and Developer B:
+Given two developers, Developer A and Developer B:

 * Developer A writes a failing test
 * Developer B makes the test pass writing only enough code to make it pass